timeplus-io/docs/docs/proton-kafka.md

 ##### JSONEachRow

-You can use `data_format='JSONEachRow'`  to inform Proton to write each event as a JSON document.
+You can use `data_format='JSONEachRow',one_message_per_row=true`  to inform Proton to write each event as a JSON document.
 The columns of the external stream will be converted to keys in the JSON documents.
 For example:

 ```sql
 CREATE EXTERNAL STREAM target(